mtlynch/mtlynch.io/content/retrospectives/2023/05/index.md

 {{<img src="hypothetical-builds.webp" has-border="true" alt="Spreadsheet calculations showing inventory balance relative to our current sale and production rate" caption="By my estimates, it would take us until July to build up a healthy inventory at our 3PL.">}}

-I'd considered hiring a third local employee over the past few months, but I was reticent because I expected load to drop a bit once we moved fulfillment to a 3PL and then drop a lot once we moved production to a contract manufacturer.
-At that point, the support team's job would reduce to customer support, and I didn't expect there to be enough work for three people.
+For the past few months, I'd considered hiring a third local employee.
+I was reticent because I expected load to drop a bit once we moved fulfillment to a 3PL and then drop a lot once we moved production to a contract manufacturer.
+At that point, the local team's job would reduce to only customer support, and I didn't expect there to be enough support work for three people.

 When I saw there was still a significant workload after our 3PL transition, I came back to the idea of a third employee.
-And then a lightbulb went off, and I realized my worry was silly, as I could advertise it as a temporary position.
+And then a lightbulb went off: if there wouldn't be enough work in six months, I could just advertise it as a temporary role.

 I posted the job on craigslist and in local Facebook groups.
 Over the course of two weeks, I received 18 applications, interviewed five people, and made one offer, which was accepted.
 The new employee begins work this week.

-And there's definitely a change in mood.

-I'd considered hiring a third employee to

-Hired a new employee at the office.
+To minimize ramp-up time, the new employee will focus exclusively on building devices rather than splitting his time between production and customer support.

+There has definitely been a change in mood since we decided to bring in a third employee.
+The team doesn't feel the pressure to hurry for the short term.
+Everyone's more relaxed, and we're back to investing in documentation on long-term planning.

 ## What price maximizes profits?

 For the past two months, I've been increasing TinyPilot's price to reduce sales volume.
 I intentionally priced TinyPilot high so that we'd reduce total sales and have more time to catch up on inventory.

-Now that we've caught our breath and have additional capacity to build devices, I can price our products to maximize profit rather than to accomodate production speed as a bottleneck.
+Now that we've caught our breath and have additional capacity to build devices, I can price our products to maximize profit rather than to work around a bottleneck in production speed.

 I had experimented with pricing last month, but now I have more data, so let's see what the numbers look like.